lisamurphy788/covid_data/README.md

 - Continued testing on Heroku to try to improve the appearance of the data.

 - User story testing
 1. As a user, I want to be able to enter in the daily Covid data.
-YES
+COMPLETED
-2. As a user, I want the daily data to update the overall summary data.YES
+2. As a user, I want the daily data to update the overall summary data.COMPLETED
-3. As a user, I want to see my inputs.YES
+3. As a user, I want to see my inputs.COMPLETED
-4. As a user, i want my excel to update once i have all my inputs entered.
-YES
+4. As a user, I want my excel to update once I have all my inputs entered.
+COMPLETED
-5. As a user, I want to be able to see the totals per column eg, Covid Confirmed Cases, Hospitalisations, Male, Female and Total Deaths after the data has ran.YES
+5. As a user, I want to be able to see the totals per column eg, Covid Confirmed Cases, Hospitalisations, Male, Female and Total Deaths after the data has ran.COMPLETED
 6. As a user, I want to know if i have entered in too many or too few inputs.
-YES
+COMPLETED
 7. As a user, I want to know if I have made an error and recieve feedback on ho to correct this.
-YES
+COMPLETED

 I have provided screen shots for all of the above in the features section.